 The answer is yes, but in limited amounts.
-Oranges aren’t particularly toxic to dogs, but the canine digestive system isn’t designed to process large amounts of oranges due to their high acidity and sugar content.
+Oranges aren’t toxic to dogs, but the canine digestive system isn’t designed to process large amounts of oranges due to their high acidity and sugar content.

 Interestingly, healthy dogs can produce their own vitamin C, so this snack isn’t a “must” in their daily diets.
-However, In small doses, oranges help boost an immune system with an extra dose of vitamin C, potassium and fiber.
+However, In small doses, oranges can help boost an immune system with an extra dose of vitamin C, potassium and fiber.

 - Upset stomach: For some dogs, oranges have too much sugar and may cause digestive or stool issues.

 - Diabetes complications: Dogs with diabetes should stay away from this high-sugar fruit as it will cause a spike in blood sugar.

 - Choking hazard: Dogs may have issues swallowing oranges if not properly prepared. if orange slices still have seeds or peels attached to them, remove them to prevent potential choking issues.

 - Blockage: In a worst-case scenario, your dog can accidentally eat an orange peel that creates a blockage in their GI tract.
 This could require immediate emergency surgery.

 - What about orange juice?
 Though juicing this fruit would avoid a choking hazard, experts agree that it’s safer to avoid it.

 When it comes to oranges, it’s best to err on the side of caution.
 You may find that some dogs naturally are averse to the tart smell and overwhelming citrus of oranges.